Limitless-TCG/lotp-docs/organizer/publishing.md

 To change this, it's time to move on to the next page, the *Dashboard*.
 This is where all tournament operations are controlled from.

-Before the tournament, it shows you a countdown to the start of the tournament, any outstandings tasks, and some registration stats.
+Before the tournament, it shows you a countdown to the start of the tournament, any outstanding tasks, and some registration stats.
 And, more importantly, it lets you open or close registration, decklist submission (if applicable), and check-in (if applicable).

 To open registration, set the option to *open* so that it turns green, and click the *Update* button.
 You can always manually open and close all of these options in this way.